Skip to main content

 How It Works

-Counting is executed by appending the count filter to the basic syntax of the Query Dynamic Shortcode, and then specifying the key arguments.
+Counting is executed by appending the count filter to the basic syntax of the Query Dynamic Shortcode, and then specify the key arguments.
 The general syntax for counting is:

 {query:type | count @keyargs}

-Keep in mind that retrieving a very large number of posts, terms, users or WooCommerce orders at once can have a significant impact on performance, especially on sites with a lot of data.
-In this case, it is recommended to put the result in a Dynamic Shortcodes cache.
+Keep in mind that retrieving a large number of posts, terms, users, or WooCommerce orders at once can significantly impact performance, especially on sites with a lot of data.
+In this case, putting the result in a Dynamic Shortcodes cache is recommended.

 Usage Examples